-Course applications are now being accepted.
-APPLICATION DEADLINE: Thursday, August 26 at 2pm PT.
+Course applications are now closed.
+APPLICATION DEADLINE WAS: Thursday, August 26 at 2pm PT.

 Acceptances start after the deadline, and occur on a rolling basis.